deeplearning4j/deeplearning4j/word2vec.md

 ##<a name="intro">Introduction to Word2Vec</a>

-Word2vec is a two-layer neural net that processes text before that text is handled by deep-learning algorithms.
+Word2vec is a two-layer neural net that processes text.
 Its input is a text corpus and its output is a set of vectors: feature vectors for words in that corpus.
-While Word2vec is not a deep net, it does turn text into a numerical form that deep-learning nets can understand.
+While Word2vec is not a deep neural network, it turns text into a numerical form that deep nets can understand.

-Word2vec's applications extend beyond parsing natural-language sentences occurring in the wild.
+Word2vec's applications extend beyond parsing sentences in the wild.
 It can be applied just as well to playlists, social media graphs and other verbal series in which patterns may be discerned.
-[Deeplearning4j](http://deeplearning4j.org/quickstart.html) implements a distributed form of Word2vec for Java and Scala, which works with GPUs.
+[Deeplearning4j](http://deeplearning4j.org/quickstart.html) implements a distributed form of Word2vec for Java and Scala, which works on Spark with GPUs.

+The purpose and usefulness of Word2vec is to group the vectors of similar words together in vectorspace.
+That is, it detects similarities mathematically.
 Word2vec creates vectors that are distributed numerical representations of word features, features such as the context of individual words.
 It does so without human intervention.

 Given enough data, usage and contexts, Word2vec can make highly accurate guesses about a word’s meaning based on past appearances.
 Those guesses can be used to establish a word's association with other words (e.g. "man" is to "boy" what "woman" is to "girl"), or cluster documents and classify them by topic.
-Those clusters can form the basis of search, sentiment analysis and recommendations in diverse fields such as scientific research, legal discovery, e-commerce and customer relationship management.
+Those clusters can form the basis of search, sentiment analysis and recommendations in such diverse fields as scientific research, legal discovery, e-commerce and customer relationship management.

-The output of the Word2vec neural net is a vocabulary in which each item has a vector attached to it, which can be fed into a deep-learning net.
+The output of the Word2vec neural net is a vocabulary in which each item has a vector attached to it, which can be fed into a deep-learning net or simply queried to detect relationships between words.

 Broadly speaking, we measure words' proximity to each other through their cosine similarity, which gauges the distance/dissimilarity between two word vectors.
 A perfect 90-degree angle represents identity; i.e. Sweden equals Sweden, while Norway has a cosine distance of 0.760124 from Sweden, the highest of any other country.